TODZZZ/earthagent/README.md

 2. **UI Storage**:
    - Enter your API key in the sidebar interface
    - Click "Save" to store it in Chrome's secure storage

-## Pydantic Validation

-The extension can use [Pydantic](https://docs.pydantic.dev/), a powerful Python data validation library, to validate the generated JavaScript code:

-- **How it works**: The validation server checks if the code is valid JavaScript and specifically Earth Engine JavaScript
-- **Fallback**: If the Python server is not running, a simple JavaScript-based validation will be used
-- **Toggle**: You can enable/disable validation in the sidebar UI

 ## Examples